 PERFORMANCE MANAGEMENT

 The result of standard performance review meetings is often unclear, leaving employees perplexed whether they were praised or lectured for their performance.
-However, if done with the right approach, with more frequency and informality, performance reviews can be an excellent way to reinforce strong behaviors and improve leadership effectiveness as well as develop employee skill sets in a deep and meaningful way.
+However, if done with the right approach, with more frequency, and informality, performance reviews or as we like to call them, “Deliverables Check-ins” can be an excellent way to reinforce strong behaviors and improve leadership effectiveness as well develop their skill set in a deep and meaningful way.

 YEAR-END PERFORMANCE REVIEW